Sources: Bush 41 says he will vote for Clinton

 But sources with knowledge of the conversation told CNN they were surprised and disappointed that Kennedy Townsend had publicly shared a private conversation with the former president.

 Kennedy Townsend declined to comment through a spokesman at the Rock Creek Group, where she works as managing director.
 She later took down the Facebook post.
-A representative for Trump did not immediately respond to a request for comment.

 GOP's Trump divide

-Note: CLARIFICATION: This story has been updated to clarify the context in which George H.W.
-Bush made his comment about voting for Hillary Clinton.